ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 # **Reliability and Validity in Qualitative Research**
-Patton (2001) states that validity and reliability are two factors which any qualitative researcher should be concerned about while designing a study, analysing results and judging the quality of the study.
-This corresponds to the question that “How can an inquirer persuade his or her audiences that the research findings of an inquiry are worth paying attention to?"
-(Lincoln & Guba, 1985, p.
-290).
+Patton {% cite Patton %} states that validity and reliability are two factors which any qualitative researcher should be concerned about while designing a study, analysing results and judging the quality of the study.
+This corresponds to the question that “How can an inquirer persuade his or her audiences that the research findings of an inquiry are worth paying attention to?" {% cite Lincoln %}.
-Reliability and validity are conceptualized as trustworthiness, rigor and quality in the qualitative paradigm (Golafshani, 2003).
+Reliability and validity are conceptualized as trustworthiness, rigor and quality in the qualitative paradigm {% cite Golafshani %}.
 Basic notions are summarised below.

 **Basic notions** {% cite Cohen %}